 Intelligent and charming, Hahn's macaws are naturally popular pets.
 Potential owners need to be aware, however, that while they may be small, they pack all the personality of a larger parrot into that tiny bundle of feathers.
 This can lead to many fun-filled hours as you enjoy their spirited antics.

-If you adopt a Hahn's macaw, don't be surprised if it decides to assume the role of your morning alarm clock.
+Their compact size makes them suitable for bird lovers who live in smaller spaces or anyone with children.
+However, apartment living may not be best for these birds because they can be quite noisy, for example, don't be surprised if it decides to assume the role of your morning alarm clock.
 They can and will get noisy when they feel like it, and a pair of macaws will only increase this tendency.

 Overall, the Hahn's macaw tends to be a very gentle bird.
 If you adopt a young bird, it may nip a bit, but they usually grow out of that habit.
 They will also calm down as they mature.
 When socialized, they can be sweet little birds that get along well with children as long as both parties are taught to interact properly with one another.